j0nas/light-form/README.md

 Light-form
 =========================
-> Lightweight library for lightweight React/Redux forms
+> Lightweight library for boilerplate-free React/Redux forms

 [![CircleCI](https://circleci.com/gh/j0nas/light-form/tree/master.svg?style=shield)](https://circleci.com/gh/j0nas/light-form/tree/master)
 [![Coverage Status](https://coveralls.io/repos/github/j0nas/light-form/badge.svg)](https://coveralls.io/github/j0nas/light-form)

+**light-form** removes the need to write boilerplate code for React/Redux forms.

+ exports three components: `Input`, `Select` and `TextArea`.
+When you pass them a name property, they will dispatch onChange actions to update their respective reducers, without
+Given a `name` property

-**light-form** provides components that have `onChange` and `value` props attached, so you don't have to manually define them, and a reducer to handle the onChange actions.
+**light-form** provides `Input`, `Select` and `TextArea` components that have `onChange` and `value` props attached, so you don't have to manually define them, and a `Reducer` to handle the onChange actions.

-You can treat the provided components as if they were standard React `<input />` components and pass them any props that standard input components would accept.
+You treat the provided components as if they are standard React input components.
+Any props you pass them are applied.
+Eg., the `<Input />` is just a wrapper for a standard `<input />`, and will accept any props that would be valid for an `<input />`.

 Take a look at the examples folder, or check out the [live demo][surge].